bainbridge/health_share/README.md

 1) is financed by a single payer and

-2) prioritizes preventative health care and focuses on the social determinants of health, is the most appropriate way to tackle the public health issues facing the United States.
+2) prioritizes preventative health care and focuses on the social determinants of health

+is the most appropriate way to tackle the public health issues facing the United States.

 I am open to other ideas, though!